StrangeGuy77/AuroraJS/README.md

 ![alt text](https://github.com/StrangeGuy77/AuroraJS/blob/master/public/img/cover.png)

-# Project Title
+# Aurora Development

-Aurora Development
+The project made for those developers who wanted to achieve more than just study or search for help.

 ## Getting Started